 The New Ranges Library

-A small-time jump and we are in the year 2020.
-C++ will get - as far as the future is predictable - the new ranges library.
-Thanks to Eric Nieblers library, working with the Standard Template Library (STL) will become much more comfortable and powerful.
+A small-time jump, and we are in the year 2020.
+C++ will get – as far as the future is predictable – the new ranges library.
+Thanks to Eric Nieblers library, working with the Standard Template Library (STL) will become more comfortable and powerful.

 Much more comfortable because the algorithm of the STL can directly work on the containers and need no begin and end iterator.
-More powerful because we get with the ranges library lazy evaluation, improved function composition and range comprehension in C++20.
+We get more powerful with the ranges library lazy evaluation, improved function composition, and range comprehension in C++20.

-Firstly, let me talk about the point more comfortable.
+Firstly, let me talk about the point more comfortably.

 More comfortable